Nov 21, 2024

 Step 5: Check your financial aid status online

 All communication from the Financial Aid Department is in an electronic format.
-This means, as a Union College student, it is essential to check Self-Service to view your financial aid status and/or any documents required to complete your financial aid application AND to check your student email account daily because all communication we send to a student is sent through your student email account.
+This means, as a UCNJ student, it is essential to check Self-Service to view your financial aid status and/or any documents required to complete your financial aid application AND to check your student email account daily because all communication we send to a student is sent through your student email account.

 Financial Aid Application Deadlines